cieloazul310/regista/docs/api/defineMdx.md

 type: `string`

-Specify the path where Markdown/MDX content is stored.
+Specify the path where Markdown/MDX contents are stored.

 #### `basePath`